TritonDataCenter/rfd/rfd/0023/README.md

 ## longer term

-Longer term #1: The styling of docs on apidocs.joyent.com should move away from the current "bluejoy" theme to the same style as the docs.joyent.com docs.
+Longer term #1: The styling of docs on apidocs.joyent.com should move away from the current "bluejoy" theme (for manta docs) and "remora" theme (for others) to the same style as the docs.joyent.com docs.

 Longer term #2: I consider apidocs.joyent.com a bug.
 Joyent is too small to have two separate doc sites.
 There whould be one "docs.joyent.com" with organized